remowxdx/AoC-2020/README.md

 After finding the solution, I changed the function to check the validity of the field to use regular expressions.
-I created dict with the field as index, and a tuple with the regular expression and the limits of the values.
+I created a `dict` with the field as index, and a tuple with the regular expression and the limits of the field as values.
-Looking at it, I don't know which method I like more...
+Looking at it, I don't know which method is better...

 My third attempt is using exceptions to validate passwords: instead of returning `True` or `False` the functions validating